msynk/vanilla-spa/README.md

 # vanilla-spa
-A very simple SPA project setup using vanilla ts/js wihout any bundler
+A very simple SPA project setup using vanilla js written in typescript without any bundler!